 Units of Measurement - Megabits and megabytes

-Now that you are able to determine what speed you need to run the applications you want, which broadband technologies can you use to deliver those speeds?
+Now that you are able to determine what speed you need to run the applications you want, which broadband technology is able to deliver those speeds?

-By its very definition, broadband is a high speed Internet connection - which is also always on.
+By its very definition, broadband is a high speed Internet connection which is also always on.
 Dial-up access, on the other hand, requires a modem to initiate a 56 Kbps connection to the Internet.
 The FCC raised the minimum speed of broadband to 4 Mbps downstream, and 1 Mbps upstream.
-This is now the new standard for a minimum broadband connection.
+This is now the new standard for a minimum broadband connection, although this speed tier is inadequate for many applications, including streaming video services, such as Netflix.

-The FCC lays out an ambitious goal in the National Broadband Plan with regard to broadband speeds.
-The 100 squared initiative proposes to make 100 Mbps broadband available to 100 million people by 2020.
+The FCC outlined out an ambitious goal in the National Broadband Plan with regard to broadband speeds.
+One of President Obama's primary broadband goals is to connect 100 million people to 100 Mbps speeds by 2020.

 This article explains the different broadband technologies: Not All Broadband is Created Equal